mitcodes/octorepo-internship2/README.md

 Connected the React frontend with the Node.js backend.
 This involved making API calls from the frontend and displaying the data dynamically.

+**3️⃣ Week 3**
+**11th June 2024**
+**Advanced Frontend Development**
+The third week was dedicated to enhancing the frontend with advanced features.
+This included state management using Redux, improving UI/UX, and ensuring the website was fully responsive.

+Day-by-Day Progress:

+**Day 1: Setting Up Redux**
+Installed Redux and set up the global state management.
+This helped in managing the application state more efficiently.

+**Day 2: Implementing Advanced UI Components** Developed advanced UI components such as modals, forms, and data tables.
+Ensured these components were reusable and met the design specifications.

+**Day 3: Enhancing User Experience**
+Improved the user experience by adding animations and transitions.
+This made the website more interactive and engaging.

+**Day 4: Making the Website Responsive**
+Ensured that the website was fully responsive and worked well on different devices and screen sizes.
+This involved using CSS media queries and responsive design principles.

+**Day 5: User Testing and Feedback**
+Conducted user testing to gather feedback on the website's functionality and design.
+Made necessary adjustments based on the feedback received.

+**4️⃣ Week 4**
+**18th June 2024**
+**Deployment on AWS**
+The final week focused on deploying the website on AWS.
+This included setting up various AWS services, deploying the backend on EC2, and hosting the frontend on S3 and CloudFront.

+Day-by-Day Progress:

+**Day 1: Setting Up AWS Services**
+Configured AWS services such as EC2 for backend deployment and S3 for frontend hosting.
+Created the necessary IAM roles and policies for secure access.

+**Day 2: Deploying the Backend on EC2**
+Deployed the Node.js backend on an EC2 instance.
+Ensured that the server was properly configured and secured.

+**Day 3: Hosting the Frontend on S3 and CloudFront** Uploaded the React frontend to an S3 bucket and set up CloudFront for content delivery.
+This ensured that the website was fast and accessible from anywhere.

+**Day 4: Configuring Security and Monitoring** Implemented security best practices such as enabling HTTPS, setting up security groups, and configuring CloudWatch for monitoring.

+**Day 5: Final Testing and Launch**
+Conducted final testing to ensure everything was working as expected.
+Launched the website and monitored its performance.

+**Conclusion**
+This internship was an enriching experience that provided me with valuable insights and practical knowledge in web development and deployment.
+From understanding client requirements and planning the project to developing with React.js, Node.js, and deploying on AWS, every step was a learning opportunity.
+This journey has equipped me with the skills and confidence to tackle future projects and continue my growth as a developer.
 Connect with Me
 LinkedIn: [https://www.linkedin.com/in/mit-p-a9a858205?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app]
 Email: [mitparmarcse@gmail.com]